All Episodes

 Right.

-Let me let me go back to my stack here.
+Let me go back to my stack here.

-I've put this stuff way in the um when I finished with this last error, and I should not have uh have done that.
+I've put this stuff away in the when I finished with this last errand.

 Put it in the other stack.

-So well, hell if they're gonna invite us in, uh, let's send a bunch of conservative Operation Chaos operatives in there and uh start helping the Democrats come up with a conservative platform.
+Let's send a bunch of conservative Operation Chaos operatives in there and start helping the Democrats come up with a conservative platform.

-I mean, nobody that goes in there is gonna have one thing to do with writing the Democrat Party platform.
+And I mean, nobody that goes in there is going to have one thing to do with writing the Democrat Party platform.

-That's gonna come down to Obama if he can figure out what it's gonna be.
+That's going to come down to Obama if he can figure out what it's going to be.

-But you're and and the Democrat Party has now responded to this, and they're welcoming Ditto Heads in.
+But you're, and the Democrat Party has now responded to this, and they're welcoming ditto heads in.

 They've heard about it.